JoseH-Git/python-challenge/README.md

 ![image](https://user-images.githubusercontent.com/80076539/114471502-63769100-9bb6-11eb-9ea2-012cb57a71fd.png)

-In addition, this script printa the analysis to the terminal and export a text file with the results.
+In addition, this script prints the analysis to the terminal and export a text file with the results.